-Our HMGB1 program was recently formed with the in-licensing of the technology from the University of Oxford on November 2, 2021.
+Our HMGB1 program was formed with the in-licensing of the technology from the University of Oxford on November 2, 2021.
 Our HMGB1 program falls under the Fibrosis and Anti-TNF Platform.
 We have identified HMGB1 as a therapeutic target that acts on multiple endogenous adult stem cells to accelerate the physiological regenerative response to current or future injuries.
 These findings have broad relevance to the fields of stem cell biology and regenerative medicine and suggest a therapeutic approach to promote tissue repair such as in NASH liver regeneration.

 The technology was developed by Prof. Jagdeep Nanchahal's laboratory at the University Oxford prior to licensing.
 Due to the early stage of development of HMGB1, we are still in the process of assessing milestones and development timelines.
 The licensing of HMGB1 included the lead development candidate for liver fibrosis.
+Our HMGB1 program continues to advance slowly.
+The molecular dynamics for the binding of this molecule are extremely complex and potentially need more extensive research in order to identify a lead candidate.